ZephArvanitis/learning-react/README.md

 ## HelloWorld
 HelloWorld is an example react native application based on the managed/expo workflow.
-Currently it does two things:
+Currently it does a small subset of what we'd want a "real" app to do:

-* has some buttons you can tap to increment a counter
+* Has a basic navigation structure
-* GETs some todo items from an api (thank you jsonplaceholder!) and sticks them in a list with some formatting.
+* Allows you to take photos and displays them in "Submit report"
+* Aaaaand, that's it so far!
+Stay tuned.

 ## jwt_client
 The JWT client follows the tutorial